 Note the longer lunch break today.
-By tradition, though not compulsion, students take their instructors to a group lunch on Friday; consult the RBS Food and Restaurant Guide, provided at registration, for restaurants that can accommodate large parties.
-Advance reservations strongly recommended.
+By tradition, though not compulsion, students take their instructors to a group lunch on Friday; consult the RBS Food & Restaurant Guide, available at registration, for restaurants that can accommodate large parties.
+Advance reservations are strongly recommended.